Omarosa Claims Trump Has A List Of ‘Crazy’ Ideas That He Uses To Distract The Media

 — Washington Examiner (@dcexaminer) April 25, 2019

-Manigault-Newman did not confirm if she had the list.
+Manigault-Newman did not confirm whether or not she had the list.

-The former aid to the president has made several claims about the president since leaving the White House in 2017.
+The former aide to the president has made several claims about Trump since leaving the White House in 2017.
 Last year, she told NBC that she had personally heard a tape of the president using the N-word while he was filming the reality show The Apprentice.
-She said hearing the tape confirmed that Trump was “a con and has been masquerading as someone who is actually open to engaging with diverse communities.”
+She said that hearing the tape confirmed that Trump was “a con and has been masquerading as someone who is actually open to engaging with diverse communities.”

-Trump said in a tweet that director of The Apprentice assured him that no such tapes exist, adding that the word was not a part of his vocabulary.
+Trump said in a tweet that the creator of The Apprentice — Mark Burnett — assured him that no such tapes exist.
+Trump added that the word was not a part of his vocabulary.

 In her book, Unhinged: An Insider’s Account of the Trump White House, Manigault-Newman questioned the president’s mental and physical health.
-She reportedly claimed that Trump had an eighth or ninth grade reading level, adding that she witnessed his mental acuity decline over the years.
-She also claimed that the president was obese and that his unhealthy eating habits were catching up to him.
+She reportedly claimed that Trump had an eighth or ninth grade reading level, adding that she had witnessed his mental acuity decline over the years.
+She also claimed that the president was obese, and that his unhealthy eating habits were catching up to him.